BMW iX3 boot space, seating & practicality

 4,734mm | 1,891mm | 1,668mm | 510/1,560 litres |

-Practicality isn't quite as good as in a petrol or diesel-powered X3, with the iX3's boot space reduced by 40 litres to 510 litres.
-But there's actually 60 litres more than you'll find in the plug-in hybrid model, thanks to the clever position of the batteries.
-Rear-seat space is unchanged; there's plenty for adults and children alike.
-All this, added to the competitive real-world range and rapid-charging capability, makes the iX3 a pretty practical family car.
-If you can charge at home, the BMW could well function as a family’s only car.
+Rear-seat space is unchanged; there's plenty for adults and children alike, which combined with the standard-fit panoramic sunroof, makes the iX3 feel light and airy.
+All this, added to the competitive real-world range and rapid-charging capability, means the iX3 is a pretty practical family car.
+If you can charge at home, the BMW could easily function as a household’s only car.

 BMW iX3 interior space, storage & comfort